|Home Page||Our Grants||Additional Support & Links||About Us||Contact Us||Publications||Upcoming Events & News|

 Upcoming Events & News

-In April 2018 the Trustees awarded £378,500 to 15 local community groups and charities including the following:
+In July 2018 the Trustees awarded £111,200 to 8 local community groups and charities.

-We are now accepting fuel grant applications for our Individual Grants Panel Meeting in July 2018.
-The deadline date for applications is Friday 22 June 2018.
+We are now accepting fuel grant applications for our Individual Grants Panel Meeting in November 2018.
+The deadline date for applications is Friday 26 October 2018.

 If you are thinking of changing fuel suppliers and would like to benefit from our fuel grants please contact us before switching over.
 This is because we are unable to work with all the suppliers in the market.
 Currently we only work with the following companies: British Gas, Co-operative Energy, EDF, EON, Npower, Scottish Power, SSE (Southern Electric) and Utility Warehouse.
 If you would like to know more, please call us on: 020 8941 7866.